ngonzalvez/node-scrap/README.md

-# Itscrap
+# node-scrap

-**Itscrap** is a nodejs library whose aim is to help you scrap web listings very easily.
+**node-scrap** is a nodejs library whose aim is to help you scrap web listings very easily.